Lakes and their restoration – opportunities for nature recovery and people: Cheshire, June 22.

-Two days comprising presentations and site visits with environmental NGOs, practitioners, academics, researchers and statutory agencies providing a great opportunity to learn and share experience on:
+A multi-sector audience of environmental NGOs, practitioners, academics, researchers and statutory agencies gathered providing a great opportunity to learn and share experience on:

 The role of lakes in the context of nature recovery networks, landscape and catchment scale restoration